Alicia Watson enters her second year as an assistant sports performance coach at Washington University in St. Louis.

 Watson came to SLU from Lindenwood University, where she served as a graduate assistant in strength and conditioning.
-Prior to her appointment at Lindenwood, Watson served as a strength and conditioning intern at the University of Nebraska for the spring and summer semesters in 2013.
+Prior to her appointment at Lindenwood, Watson served as a strength and conditioning intern at the University of Nebraska-Lincoln for the spring and summer semesters in 2013.

 During her time at Lindenwood, Watson received an NCAA Graduate Student Research Grant Award for a project titled, “Determining the Daily Caloric Needs of Female Athletes.”